Or, five tips to follow BEFORE you buy your first kayak!

 During my paddling adventures, folks will come up to me at various put in / take out areas and ask about getting into paddling sports.
 Here's some advice I learned over several years of paddling kayaks, to pass on to any person thinking about getting into this wonderful sport!

 Tip #2: Experience counts.
 Beginner or novice paddlers, always seek advice from more experienced individuals - especially on choosing a kayak, gear, and getting basic paddling techniques down.
 A correctly "fitted" kayak (e.g. one that is chosen based on comfort and on the kinds of water areas you will typically paddle), will "make or break" your kayaking experience!
 Taking along the appropriate gear with a emphasis on safety is also essential!
 Finally, effective paddling has more to do with technique than overall strength, but you need to understand correct paddling strokes and learn from experienced individuals who can answer your questions.
-Additional information on kayaking basics, gear selection, and paddling techniques may be found in my Kayaking Basics and Mike's Gear List sections.
+Additional information on gear selection may be found in Mike's Gear List section.

 Tip #3: Consider buying an "used" kayak.
 This is especially valid if you are not sure you will "stick with" paddling, as this will help minimize your initial outlay of money for a kayak and assorted gear.
 I own two kayaks, a tandem Mainstream Escapade (the blue two seat kayak with Rachel and me in it that readers see in the Durhamblogger header photo) and an Aquafusion Liberty 13 (a single seat yellow kayak seen in many Durhamblogger photos) Both kayaks were purchased "used."
 I bought the tandem and a set of paddles for the incredible low price of $50.00 at a church festival!
 The Aquafusion Liberty 13 was purchased from Banks Dixon, owner and operator of Frog Hollow Outdoors, at a huge cost savings over retail list price.
 It was part of an end-of-season sale of some of Frog Hollow's rental fleet.
 Again, it pays to shop around and look for good deals in used kayaks!

 Tip #5: Storing and transporting.
 Before you become the proud owner of a kayak, you better figure out how you plan to both store when not in use and transport your craft to that favorite paddling area!
 I have a two-car garage, but it's actually a one-car and two-kayak garage that provides a secure and "lockable" storage for my kayak flotilla.
-Other storage options and criteria, can be found under my Kayaking Basics section.
 Transporting my kayaks, I utilize a truck bed "extender" product, called "Extend A-Truck" You can see various "Extend-A-Truck" configurations here.
 There are many transport options (e.g. roof racks, trailers, kayak carts - after reaching your put in area, etc.) There are a lot of factors that go into choosing transport options for your kayak.
 Some of the more important factors include; vehicle type, length / size of kayak, and distance from put in / take out area.
 Again, since each storage and transport option "solution" will be unique and specific to your individual situation, I can offer only general advice and tips here.

 Hopefully, these five tips will help get you focused on some of the critical items to consider BEFORE you lay down your hard-earned money on a first kayak!